 The agreements with the named executive officers provide for initial base compensation at the following initial annual rates: Dr. Carlo, \$550,000; Dr. Moss, \$385,000; Mr. Marguglio, \$300,000; and Mr. Benedicto, \$330,000.
 Under the agreements, the named executive officers are eligible to participate in benefit programs that are routinely made available to named executive officers, including any executive stock ownership plans, profit sharing plans, incentive compensation or bonus plans, retirement plans, Company-provided life insurance or similar executive benefit plans maintained or sponsored by the Company.
 The Board may also in its discretion make additional discretionary cash or equity payments, awards, changes in base salary, bonuses or other payments to its officers and employees.
 Except with respect to titles, salary amounts and certain severance and benefit provisions following certain kinds of employment terminations or change of control events, or otherwise as described below, the agreements are similar in material respects.
 The agreements are terminable at any time by either party.
 In connection with his appointment as President and Chief Executive Officer, the Company entered into a new employment agreement with Mr. Marguglio dated as of May 18, 2022, which superseded and replaced his previous employment agreement with the Company.
 The agreement provides for his employment as President and Chief Executive Officer.
-The agreement provides for his employment as President and Chief Executive Officer.
-The agreement provides for his employment 2022 of the named executive officers to the following amounts: Dr. Moss, \$487,757; Mr. Marguglio, \$429,983; and Mr. Benedicto, \$330,000.
+The agreement provides for an initial base salary at a rate of \$500,000 per annum, and includes provisions regarding benefits, insurance, eligibility for bonus compensation, and incentive compensation plans that are similar in material respects to his prior agreement.
+In February 2022, the Compensation Committee approved an increase, effective January 1, 2022, in the annual base salaries for 2022 of the named executive officers to the following amounts: Dr. Moss, \$487,757; Mr. Marguglio, \$429,983; and Mr. Benedicto, \$330,000.
 There was no increase in the annual base salary of Dr. Carlo in 2022.
 In March 2021, the Compensation Committee approved an increase, effective January 1, 2021, in the annual base salaries for 2021 of the named executive officers to the following amounts: Dr. Carlo, \$687,023; Dr. Moss, \$473,550; and Mr. Marguglio, \$417,459.
-In 2021,
+In 2021, the annual base salary of Mr. Benedicto as a named executive officer was \$280,000.